 Some of the chemo drugs used to treat salivary gland cancers include:

 These drugs may be used alone, but are more often given in combinations of 2 or more drugs.
-Because salivary gland cancers are not common, no large studies have been done to prove one regimen is better than the others.
-The situation is also complicated by the fact that there are different types of salivary gland cancers.
-New chemo drugs and combinations of drugs are now being studied in clinical trials.
+Because salivary gland cancers are not common and because there are different types of salivary gland cancers, no large studies have been done to prove one chemo plan is better than the others.
+The best way to use chemotherapy to treat salivary gland cancer is not clear.
+New chemo drugs and combinations of drugs are being studied in clinical trials.

 Chemo drugs attack cells that are dividing quickly, which is why they work against cancer cells.
 But other cells in the body, like those in the bone marrow (where new blood cells are made), the lining of the mouth and intestines, and the hair follicles, also divide quickly.
 These cells are also likely to be affected by chemo, which can lead to side effects.

-The side effects of chemo depend on the type and dose of drugs given and the length of time they are taken.
-These side effects can include:
+The side effects of chemo depend on the type and dose of drugs given and the length of time they are used.
+Common side effects include: